Vn0m/ai-sticky-notes/README.md

-# sticky-notes
+# Ai sticky-notes

-A simple web application for creating and managing virtual sticky notes.
+A simple web application for creating and managing virtual sticky notes using chat gpt api.
 This app is built using HTML, CSS, and JavaScript.

 ## Features